 I am an emeritus professor in the Statistics department at the University of Warwick.
 My research interests lie mostly in probability theory, and include: random processes, stochastic geometry, stochastic calculus, computer algebra in statistics and probability, and perfect simulation.
-I was President of the Bernoulli Society over the period 2013-2015 and now serve in the advisory rôle of Past President; I also serve on the Council of the International Statistical Institute.
+I was President of the Bernoulli Society over the period 2013-2015; I now serve on the Council of the International Statistical Institute.
 I was founding co-director of APTS (first with my colleague David Firth, then with my colleague Adam Johansen) over the period October 2007 - September 2016.
 Very recently I have found myself back on the APTS Executive Committee: deja vu all over again!

 while here is a picture of me, when I was slightly more youthful.